vasiliy-dudin/my-website/src/pages/case-studies/practicum/practicum.md

 	- Drawed numerous wireframes, exploring potential solutions.
 {% endprojectSection %}

 {% projectSection "4.
-UI prototyping and detailing", "4" %}
+UI prototyping and finalization", "4" %}
 	- Designed a user flow for a future interactions.
 Including all potential states.
 	- Chose a direction for the design and step-by-step detailed wireframes into the final UI.
 	- Wrote UI copy in collaboration with the UX writer.